JasperD-UGent/LexComSpaL2/README.md

 [https://doi.org/10.5281/zenodo.13920229](https://doi.org/10.5281/zenodo.13920229)

 ## References
 - Degraeuwe, J. (2025).
-You Shall Know a Word's Difficulty by the Family It Keeps: Word Family Features in Personalised Word Difficulty Classifiers for L2 Spanish.
+You Shall Know a Word’s Difficulty by the Family It Keeps: Word Family Features in Personalised Word Difficulty Classifiers for L2 Spanish.
+In E. Kochmar, B. Alhafni, M. Bexte, J. Burstein, A. Horbach, R. Laarmann-Quante, … Z. Yuan (Eds.), *Proceedings of the 20th Workshop on Innovative Use of NLP for Building Educational Applications (BEA 2025)* (pp. 312–325).
+Vienna, Austria: Association for Computational Linguistics. https://aclanthology.org/2025.bea-1.24/

 - Degraeuwe, J., & Goethals, P. (2024).
 LexComSpaL2: A Lexical Complexity Corpus for Spanish as a Foreign Language.
 In N. Calzolari, M.-Y. Kan, V. Hoste, A. Lenci, S. Sakti, & N. Xue (Eds.), *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)* (pp. 10432–10447).
 Torino, Italy: ELRA and ICCL. https://aclanthology.org/2024.lrec-main.912/